op3/boris/README.md

     - From individual spectra for different energies (e.g. from [Geant4](https://geant4.web.cern.ch/) simulations)
     - Linear interpolation for missing energies
     - Visualize detector response matrix to check correctness (`checkmatrix`)
-- Deconvolution of observed spectra using detector response matrix (`boris`)
+- Reconstruction of incident spectra from observed spectra using detector response matrix (`boris`)
 - Advanced treatment of uncertainties
 - Subtraction of background spectra with correct treatment of uncertainties
 - Supports reading and writing txt, numpy, hdf5 and root formats